This is the manifesto of enlightened individualism.

 Sharing Power With Creators

-If they’re believers, enlightened individualists believe that God empowered them to decide, believe, and act as they please.
+They believe instead that God empowered them to decide and act as they please, in freedom.

-Moby Dick’s symbolism can be seen as the (individual) empowerment of man against nature, fate, or even vis-a-vis a God that no more dictates everything of man’s life.
+Moby Dick’s symbolism can be seen as the (individual) empowerment of man against nature, fate, or even vis-a-vis a God that no more dictates everything of men’s life.

 If they are creationists, they ascribe to the notion that even though God might have created humans, it also empowered them to choose.

-Frictions between individual empowerment and creators can also exist between worldly creators: parents and children.
+Frictions between individual empowerment and creators can also exist between worldly creators: your parents.

-Some cultures -and parents- place on their children an obligation to provide for them in old age, or even to finance them with their income as soon as they hit working age.
+Some cultures -and parents- oblige their children to do everything the parent says, to provide for them in old age, or even to finance them as soon as they hit working age (I’ve met several women who worked for their parents).

 Don’t let the blood ties fool you!